jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 First Time Visitor Goals

-1. As a First Time Visitor, I want to - view locations on the island
+1. As a First Time Visitor, I want to - view various locations on the island and read about their description
-2. As a First Time Visitor, I want to - be able to read posts
+2. As a First Time Visitor, I want to - be able to read posts that others have made
 3. As a First Time Visitor, I want to - be able to view questions and answers
-4. As a First Time Visitor, I want to - register account
+4. As a First Time Visitor, I want to - register an account
-5. As a First Time Visitor, I want to - read about the site
+5. As a First Time Visitor, I want to - read about the site and contact the site
+6. As a First Time Visitor, I want to - search the site

 Returning Visitor Goals

 1. As a Returning Visitor, I want to - log in to my account
 2. As a Returning Visitor, I want to - reply to comments on my posts and others
 3. As a Returning Visitor, I want to - edit and delete posts and comments if necessary
+4. As a Returning Visitor, I want to - reply to questions if I am a guru user

 Frequent User Goals

 1. As a Frequent User, I want to - edit my profile
-2. As a Frequent User, I want to - apply to become guru
+2. As a Frequent User, I want to - apply to become a guru user
-3. As a Frequent User, I want to -
+3. As a Frequent User, I want to - favourite certain posts
+4. As a Frequent User, I want to - like certain posts

 ### **Strategy**